clugston-joshua/clugston-joshua.github.io/_posts/2025-06-29-Rollout-for-Constrained-Dynamic-Programming-Applied-to-the-Quadratic-Knapsack-Problem.md

 layout: post
 ---
 ## hello
 Mathematical models which include integer variables are ubiquitous in many contexts of significant importance within scientific inquiry.
-Such problems typically are empirically seen as much more difficult to solve than similar models containing only continuous real-valued variables *linear programs* (LPs) and *mixed-integer linear programs* (MILPs) hello
+Such problems typically are empirically seen as much more difficult to solve than similar models containing only continuous real-valued variables *linear programs* (LPs) and *mixed-integer linear programs* (MILPs) \textit{mixed-integer nonlinear programs} (MINLPs) hello